Connect with us

 1996 Atlanta Olympics

 Carl Lewis capped off his Olympic career at the 1996 Atlanta Games by winning his fourth consecutive gold medal in the long jump, a feat unmatched in Olympic history.
-At 35, this victory demonstrated his lasting athletic brilliance.
+At 35, this victory demonstrated his lasting athletic brilliance, illustrating how strategic planning and consistent effort can lead to success even in the face of physical decline often seen in older athletes.

 Total Olympic Medal Tally and Records